Does Your Sunscreen Contain These 6 Toxic Ingredients?

 Like octinoxate, manufacturers combine octocrylene with avobenzone to help avobenzone work longer.
 Aside from this, octocrylene is also used because of how well it absorbs UVB and UVA rays.

-However,octocrylene can pierce quite deep into the skin, where it then encourages the production of free radicals.
-In fact, one study published in the journal Free Radical Biology & Medicine revealed how, when left on the skin for an hour, octocrylene, octinoxate and oxybenzone increased the production of free radicals, with the levels of production being quite high.
+However, octcrylene can pierce quite deep into the skin, where it then encourages the production of free radicals.
+In fact, a study published in the journal Free Radical Biology & Medicine revealed how, when left on the skin for an hour, octocrylene, octinoxate and oxybenzone increased the production of free radicals, with the levels of production being quite high.

 6. Retinyl palmitat